Jim Hester

 FS v TTT: Multi-Track noise induced hearing loss claim.
 Successful claimant following oral expert evidence on issues including de minimis and loss at 4 kHz.

 DR v SFM: Noise-induced hearing loss claim.
 Successful claimant following expert oral evidence with notching at 6 kHz, and de minimis argument.
-Judge finding NIHL proved and that there was a compensible loss.
+Judge finding NIHL proved and that there was a compensable loss.
 Oral evidence for the Defendants from Professor Lutman.

 NA v WA: Successful claimant in Multi-Track noise-induced hearing loss case with issues relating to breach of duty and limitation.